Firearms Range Rules

 - TREAT EVERY FIREARM AS IF IT’S LOADED.

-Even if you’re absolutely certain a gun is unloaded, still follow the following rules for safe gun handling.
+Even if you’re absolutely certain a firearm is unloaded, still follow these rules for safe firearm handling.

 - NEVER POINT A FIREARM AT ANYTHING YOU ARE NOT WILLING TO DESTROY.

-Accept the mindset to always keep your gun pointed in a direction that would safely stop the bullet should it discharge.
-If you’re on the firing line, your gun should stay pointed downrange, at the bullet trap at the end of the range.
-If you’re not on the firing line, your gun should stay cased.
-If you will be cleaning or handling your unloaded gun at home, find a safe direction ahead of time — bullets penetrate floors, ceiling, windows, and walls.
+Accept the mindset to always keep your firearm pointed in a direction that would safely stop the bullet should it discharge.
+When on the firing line, your firearm should stay pointed downrange, at the bullet trap backstop at the end of the range.
+If you’re not on the firing line, your firearm should stay cased.
+If you will be cleaning or handling your unloaded firearm at home, find a safe direction ahead of time — bullets penetrate floors, ceiling, windows, and walls.
 Masonry, a full bookcase, a full freezer, downward (if you’re on the ground floor), or even a five gallon bucket of sand may be good options.

 - ALWAYS BE SURE OF YOUR TARGET AND WHAT IS BEYOND IT.